tresabhi/isu/aere-351/homeworks/9/index.md

 \Omega' = \Omega = \boxed{178\deg}
 $$

-Except for the argument of periapsis since $v_r \neq 0$:
+Except for the argument of periapsis since $v_r \neq 0$.
+And because we're in the right plane, this can be treated as a simple omega problem without any concern of inclination and RAAN:

-asdasd

-True anomaly:

 $$
 v_\theta = \sqrt{\frac{\mu}{p'}} (1 + e' \cos \theta') = \frac{\mu}{h'} (1 + e' \cos \theta')